Knights Templar: Three main ranks

 There was a threefold division of the ranks of the Templars: the noble knights, the non-noble sergeants, and the chaplains.
 The knights wore white mantles to symbolise their purity and chastity.
 The sergeants wore black or brown.
 All three classes of brothers wore the order's red cross.
 Before they received their monastic rule in 1129 at the Council of Troyes, the Templars were referred to only as knights (milites in Latin), and after 1129 they were also called brothers of their monastic order.
 Therefore the three main ranks were eventually known as knight brothers, sergeant brothers, and chaplain brothers.
 Knights and chaplains were referred to as brothers by 1140, but sergeants were not full members of the Order until the 1160s.

 The knights were the most visible division of the order.
 They were equipped as heavy cavalry, with three or four horses and one or two squires.
 Squires were generally not members of the order but were instead outsiders who were hired for a set period of time.
 The Templars did not perform knighting ceremonies, so anyone wishing to become a knight in the Templar order had to be a knight already.

 Beneath the knights in the order and drawn from non-noble families were the sergeants.
-They brought vital skills and trades from blacksmiths and builders, including administration of many of the order's European properties.
+They brought vital skills and trades from blacksmiths and builders, including the administration of many of the order's European properties.
 In the Crusader states, they fought alongside the knights as light cavalry with a single horse.
 Several of the order's most senior positions were reserved for sergeants, including the post of Commander of the Vault of Acre, who also served as the Templar fleet's admiral.
 But he was subordinated to the Order's preceptor instead of the marshal, indicating that the Templars considered their ships to be mainly for commerce rather than military purposes.

 From 1139, chaplains constituted a third Templar rank.
 They were ordained priests who cared for the Templars' spiritual needs.
 These Templar clerics were also referred to as priest brothers or chaplain brothers.

 The Templars also employed lightly armed mercenaries as cavalry in the 12th century that were known as turcopoles (a Greek term for descendants of Turks).
 Its meaning has been interpreted as either referring to people of a mixed Muslim-Christian heritage who became Christians, or members of the local population in Syria.
 Sometime in the 13th century, turcopole became a formal rank held by Templar brothers, including Latin Christians.